evieszymik/CatsWebApp/README.md

-# 🐱 CatsWebApp – Aplikacja CRUD o Kotach
+# 🐱 CatsWebApp – Cat CRUD Web App

-CatRepo to prosta aplikacja webowa typu CRUD do zarządzania kotami.
-Umożliwia dodawanie, edytowanie oraz usuwanie informacji o kotach.
-Projekt został stworzony z wykorzystaniem **C# (ASP.NET Core)** po stronie backendu oraz **React** po stronie frontendowej.
-Dane są przechowywane w **SQLite**.
+CatRepo is a simple CRUD web application for managing cats.
+It allows you to add, edit, and delete cat entries.
+The project uses **C# (ASP.NET Core)** for the backend, **React** for the frontend, and stores data using **SQLite**.

-## 🛠 Technologie
+## 🛠 Technologies
 - **Backend:** C# / ASP.NET Core
 - **Frontend:** React + Axios
-- **Baza danych:** SQLite
+- **Database:** SQLite

-## ⚙️ Funkcjonalności
+## ⚙️ Features
-- Podgląd listy wszystkich kotów
-- Dodawanie nowych kotów
-- Edytowanie istniejących kotów
+- View a list of all cats
+- Add new cats
+- Edit existing cats
-- Usuwanie kotów
+- Delete cats

-## 🚀 Uruchamianie projektu
+## 🚀 How to Run the Project

 ### Backend (C# / ASP.NET Core)
-1. Otwórz i uruchom projekt w **Visual Studio**.
+1. Open the project in **Visual Studio**.
-2. Backend wystartuje domyślnie na `https://localhost:3000`.
+2. Start the application.
+3. The app will launch and automatically open **SwaggerUI** in browser at `https://localhost:7065/swagger/index.html`.

 ### Frontend (React)
-1. Otwórz w terminalu folder `Cats.API/catrepo/catrepo`, gdzie znajduje się aplikacja Reacta.
+1. Navigate to the `Cats.API/catrepo/catrepo` folder, where the React app is located.
-2. Zainstaluj zależności
+2. Open terminal.
+3. Install dependencies
     ```bash
    npm install
-3. Uruchom aplikację
+4. Start the application
       ```bash
    npm start